Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 You probably don't want your child, or pictures of the inside of your home, ending up on some teenager's Instagram or other social media account.

 For many parents, it's a safety and privacy concern.
-They don't want the photos or names of their kids out there on the internet for everyone to see.
+They don't want the photos or names of their children out there on the internet for everyone to see.
 Tagging people in photos or allowing phones to detect the locations where photos took place can be a privacy nightmare.

 Make it clear to your babysitter that taking pictures of your children without permission isn't appropriate.